After Facial Reconstructive Surgery

 The bandage or pressure dressing may be removed three days following surgery.
 Apply an antibiotic ointment to the small skin incisions on the cheeks three times a day.

 We routinely see our patients post-operatively at 2, 4, and 6 weeks after surgery; sooner if necessary.
-Following the 6-week appointment you usually will be instructed to see your orthodontist for you post-operative orthodontics.
+Following the 6-week appointment, you usually will be instructed to see your orthodontist for your post-operative orthodontics.

 One of the doctors can be reached 24 hours a day, 7 days a week by calling either our office number at Warminster Office Phone Number 215-672-6560 or our answering service at 215-750-4745.
 After you call, please keep your line free so that the doctor may return your call.
 If no one has responded after 30 minutes, please try again.
 If you feel this is an emergency, please go to the nearest hospital emergency room or dial 911.
 Please note, if you need medication or medication refills, you will need to call during regular office hours.
 Prescriptions will not be phoned in to your pharmacy after hours.